Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia

-We evaluate the complete system through a longitudinal twelve-day in-home deployment with a user with motor- and sensory-complete quadriplegia from \ac{cSCI}.
+We evaluate the complete system through a 12-day longitudinal deployment in the home with a user with complete motor and sensory quadriplegia from \ac{cSCI}.
 The study consists of a five-day exploratory phase used to collect \ac{EMG} data, train and refine real-time gesture classifiers, and adapt the teleoperation interface, followed by a seven-day standardized study phase using a fixed system configuration.
-Across the deployment, the user performed a diverse set of tasks, including drinking, opening doors, wiping surfaces, retrieving objects, and positioning a tablet to take photos of an aquarium.
-These tasks span basic ADLs, instrumental ADLs, and personalized leisure activities, reflecting both independence-critical and quality-of-life-oriented use cases.
+Throughout the deployment, the user performed a diverse set of tasks, including drinking, opening doors, wiping surfaces, retrieving objects, and positioning a tablet to take photos of an aquarium.
+These tasks span basic ADLs, instrumental ADLs, and personalized activities, reflecting both independence-critical and quality-of-life-oriented use cases.

-To summarize, this paper makes three primary contributions: \begin{itemize} \item We introduce the \textbf{first bimanual, fabric-integrated high-density EMG (HDEMG) forearm sleeve designed for real-time robot control}, enabling simultaneous intent decoding from both arms using residual neuromotor signals. \item We present a \textbf{shared autonomy teleoperation framework} that integrates perception, navigation, and safety to support robust in-home mobile manipulation while preserving user control authority. \item We demonstrate the \textbf{first in-home deployment of wearable HDEMG for real-time mobile manipulator control by a user with quadriplegia}, evaluated over a twelve-day longitudinal study across daily living and personalized tasks. \end{itemize}
+In summary, this paper makes three primary contributions: \begin{itemize} \item We introduce the \textbf{first bimanual fabric-integrated high-density EMG (HDEMG) forearm sleeves designed for real-time robot control}, enabling a user with quadriplegia to control a robot using intended movements from paralyzed parts of their body, while open-sourcing the hardware design. \item We present a \textbf{shared autonomy teleoperation framework} that integrates perception, navigation, and safety to support robust mobile manipulation in the home while preserving user control authority. \item We demonstrate the \textbf{first in-home deployment of wearable HDEMG for real-time mobile manipulator control by a quadriplegic user}, evaluated in a 12-day longitudinal study in 11 tasks. \end{itemize}